zsigil/Chingu-FavoriteFonts-Tier2/README.md

   * axios
   * vue-head
   * gsap (for animating progress)
+  * intersection-observer (v-lazy needs polyfill in IE and Safari)

 >Please consider using Google Web Font Loader instead of injecting font stylesheets for cross-browser compatibility (project description prohibited using this loader)